 Pain also occurs in the buttocks, thighs, or calves during walking, running, climbing stairs, or even standing.
 The pain is not relieved by standing still but by flexing the back or by sitting (although people may continue to have pins-and-needles sensations).
 Walking up hills is less painful than walking down because the back is slightly flexed.

-Rarely, sudden compression of a nerve root can cause cauda equina syndrome.
+Rarely, sudden compression of a nerve rootlets can cause cauda equina syndrome Cauda Equina Syndrome Cauda equina syndrome occurs when the bundle of nerves that extends from the bottom of the spinal cord is compressed or damaged.
+The most common cause of cauda equina syndrome is a herniated... read more .
 If the cauda equina (the bundle of nerves extending from the bottom of the cord in the lower back) is affected, control of bladder and bowels can be lost.
 A lower leg can become paralyzed, and feeling may be lost in and around the groin.
 If these serious symptoms develop, medical attention is required immediately.

 Doctors typically make the diagnosis of lumbar spinal stenosis based on the characteristic pain.
 During a physical examination, doctors check a person's strength and reflexes.

 Doctors may do other tests if people have weakness or numbness or if their symptoms have lasted for more than 6 weeks.
-Magnetic resonance imaging (MRI) and computed tomography (CT) are imaging tests that can help doctors identify abnormalities of the spine that are causing lumbar spinal stenosis.
-Tests of the nerves and muscles (electrodiagnostic tests), such as nerve conduction studies and electromyography, can help doctors identify the affected spinal nerve root and the severity of the damage.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) and computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) are imaging tests that can help doctors identify abnormalities of the spine that are causing lumbar spinal stenosis.
+Tests of the nerves and muscles Nerve and muscle tests A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (electrodiagnostic tests), such as nerve conduction studies and electromyography, can help doctors identify the affected area of stenosis and spinal nerve root compression, and the severity of the damage.

 One to two days of bed rest may provide pain relief.
 Longer bed rest weakens the core muscles (abdominal muscles, which run from the bottom of the rib cage to the pelvis, muscles in the back of the spine, and muscles in the buttocks) and increases stiffness, thus worsening back pain and prolonging recovery.
 Sleeping in a comfortable position on a medium mattress is recommended.
 People who sleep on their back can place a pillow under their knees.
 People who sleep on their side should use a pillow to support their head in a neutral position (not tilted down toward the bed or up toward the ceiling).
 They should place another pillow between their knees with their hips and knees bent slightly if that relieves their back pain.
 People can continue to sleep on their stomach if they are comfortable doing so.

-Applying cold (such as ice packs) or heat (such as a heating pad) or using over-the-counter analgesics (such as acetaminophen and nonsteroidal anti-inflammatory drugs [NSAIDs]) may help relieve the pain.
+Applying cold Cold therapy (cryotherapy) Professional rehabilitation therapists treat pain and inflammation.
+Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
+Techniques used include... read more (such as ice packs) or heat Heat therapy Professional rehabilitation therapists treat pain and inflammation.
+Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
+Techniques used include... read more (such as a heating pad) or using over-the-counter analgesics (such as acetaminophen and nonsteroidal anti-inflammatory drugs [NSAIDs]) may help relieve the pain.
 Some people may be helped by drugs that reduce nerve pain, such as gabapentin, antiseizure drugs, or certain antidepressants.
 If pain is severe or persists, doctors may give corticosteroid injections into the epidural space (between the spine and the outer layer of tissue covering the spinal cord).

 When measures to relieve pain are not effective in people with lumbar stenosis, surgery may be needed to relieve pressure on the spinal cord and spinal nerves.
 One surgical procedure is called lumbar laminectomy.
 In this procedure, a small incision is created in the skin along the lower bones in the back (the lumbar vertebrae).
 The muscles are separated, and the bone is exposed.
 A portion of the vertebrae called the lamina is removed, taking pressure off the spinal cord and spinal nerves.
 Sometimes, when removing the lamina in several vertebrae is necessary, the vertebrae can be fused together with another piece of bone.
 In some cases, pressure can be relieved by just making a hole in the lamina rather than removing it entirely.
 This procedure is called lumbar laminotomy.
 Both lumbar laminectomy and lumbar laminotomy can be done through very small incisions, which shortens recovery time.